fluree/docs.flur.ee/content/db_intro.md

 At its core, every block contains a group of specially formatted log files of database updates, as well as block meta-data.
 We call these log files Flakes.
 Each Flake is a specific fact at a specific point in time about a specific entity.
 No two Flakes are the same.

 Below is an example of database block.
-We will go into detail about the contents of the blocks in the (INSERT SECTION NAME HERE).
+We will go into detail about the contents of the blocks in the [Transaction Response](#transaction-response) section.
 However, below you can see that, among other things, every block contains a hash, a timestamp, and the size of the block data (block-bytes).
 This block also contains an array of six Flakes.
 These Flakes contain all the data that is added, updated, or deleted in block 5, as compared to block 4.

 ```
 {